 Totally yes, right?

 Thankfully, there’s a reliable and effective plugin to take care of this for you.
-Manage your media files with absolute ease with the fantastic and popular plugin called FileBird – Media Categories/ Folders File Manager for WordPress developed by NinjaTeam will dramatically take your WordPress Media Library to the next level.
+Manage your media files with absolute ease with the fantastic and popular plugin called FileBird – WordPress Media Library Folders developed by NinjaTeam will dramatically take your WordPress Media Library to the next level.

 The clear user interface and smart context menu will let users drag and drop files into folders or have the rights to quickly create, rename or delete folders just as the same what you do on computer.
 It’s easy as falling of a log.

 With this tool in hand, you can manage and arrange thousands of images, audios, videos, and other files in your media library.